Landmark Guided Active Exploration with State-specific Balance Coefficient: Method

 \subsection{Measures for Subgoals}

-In goal-conditioned hierarchical reinforcement learning, effectively guiding the agent's exploration is crucial for improving the algorithm performance.
-Previous count-based exploration methods\cite{ref11, ref15} define the novelty of subgoals based on the number of visits to states.
-However, solely relying on visit counts may not always guide the agent to explore promising states.
-The state-of-the-art exploration approach\cite{ref15} introduces the measure of potential for subgoals, aiming to effectively guide the agent to explore the unexplored region.
-Our insight is that reasonable subgoals should not only guide the agent towards expanding the exploration area but also guide the agent to explore regions that are likely to lead to the ultimate goal.
-To address this, we design the measure of \textit{prospect} for subgoals, which reflects the subgoal's positivity towards achieving the final goal.
+In GCHRL, effective exploration is crucial.
+Previous count-based methods \cite{kim2021landmark,machado2020count} rely on visit counts for subgoal's novelty measure, which may not consistently guide the agent to promising areas.
+The state-of-the-art approach \cite{liactive} introduces \textit{potential} as a measure for subgoals, aiming to guide the agent effectively.
+Our insight is that reasonable subgoals should not only expand exploration but also guide the agent to explore regions that are likely to lead to the ultimate goal.
+To address this, we introduce the measure of \textit{prospect} for subgoals, reflecting their positivity towards achieving the final goal.

 The prospect measure requires specifying the exploration direction for the agent.
-Following prior work\cite{ref11, ref32}, we choose to plan landmarks in the subgoal representation space.
+Like prior works \cite{kim2021landmark,zhang2021world}, we choose to perform landmark-based planning in the goal space.
 We aim to sample landmarks that cover a wide range of the goal space.
-To achieve this, we employ the Farthest Point Sampling (FPS)\cite{ref43} algorithm to sample $n_{cov}$ landmarks from the goal space.
-Starting with an initial candidate set, we iteratively add the farthest landmark to the sampled landmark set until a sufficient number of landmarks are sampled where the distance between two states is measured by the Euclidean distance in the goal space.
-This sampling process ensures that the sampled landmarks are spread out and cover a diverse range of region in the goal space.
-To search for a promising path from the current state to the goal, we build a graph consisting of the current state, the goal, and the sampled landmarks as nodes; following previous works\cite{ref11, ref29, ref30, ref32} and \cite{ref42}, the edges between nodes are weighted based on the goal-conditioned value function $V(s_1, \phi(s_2)$.
-This value function reflects the reachability between two states $s_1$ and $s_2$.
-Once the graph is built, we can plan the landmarks on the graph.
-By applying a shortest path planning algorithm, we can find a feasible path from the current state to the goal, selecting the landmark $l_{sel}$ on the path that is closest to the current state as the region the agent should explore.
-Algorithm 1 describes the process of landmark selection.
+To achieve this, the Farthest Point Sampling (FPS) \cite{arthur2007k} algorithm is employed to sample $n_{cov}$ landmarks from buffer $\mathcal{B}$.
+Starting with an initial candidate set, the farthest landmark is iteratively added to the sampled landmark set until a sufficient number of landmarks are sampled, where the distance between two landmarks is measured by the Euclidean distance in the goal space.
+This sampling process ensures the sampled landmarks cover the entire goal space.
+To search for a promising path from the current state to the goal, we build a graph consisting of the current state, the goal, and the sampled landmarks as nodes; like previous works \cite{kim2021landmark,nasiriany2019planning,pong2018temporal,zhang2021world} and \cite{huang2019mapping}, the edges between nodes are weighted based on the goal-conditioned value function $V(s_1, \phi(s_2))$, where $\phi(s)$ is the subgoal representation function that maps the state to the goal space.
+This value function reflects the reachability between state $s_0$ and the goal $g$ in the goal space, defined as: